ACK-J/SSL-PG-GAN/README.md

 `git clone https://github.com/ACK-J/SSL-PG-GAN.git`

 Open up the file `environment.yml` in any text editor you want.
 Go all the way to the bottom of the file and you should see the line `prefix: /home/USERNAME/anaconda3/envs/ssl-pggan` Please change where it says `USERNAME` to be your current username.
-Once thats done save and quit.
+Once that's done save and quit.

-Next run the following command to create the environment
+Next, run the following command to create the environment

 `conda env create -f environment.yml`
 - This could take a little while for everything to install depending on your internet connection